xrdocs/design/_blogs/2019-12-10-cst-implementation-guide.md

 </div>

 ## BGP-LU co-existence BGP configuration
 CST 3.0 introduced co-existence between services using BGP-LU and SR endpoints.
 If you are using SR and BGP-LU within the same domain it requires using BGP-SR in order to resolve prefixes correctly on the each ABR.
 BGP-SR uses a new BGP community attached to the BGP-LU prefix to convey the SR prefix-sid index end to end across the network.
+Using the same prefix-sid index both within the SR-MPLS IGP domain and across the BGP-LU network simplifies the network from an operational perspective since the path to an end node can always be identified by that SID.

-It is recommended to enable the BGP-SR configuration when enabling SR on the node.
-Without the setting the label-index and enabling BGP-SR, the
+It is recommended to enable the BGP-SR configuration when enabling SR on the PE node.
+See the PE configuration below for an example of this configuration.

 #### Segment Routing Global Block Configuration
 The BGP process must know about the SRGB in order to properly allocate local BGP-SR labels when receiving a BGP-LU prefix with a BGP-SR index community.
 This is done via the following configuration.
 If a SRGB is defined under the IGP it must match the global SRGB value.
 The IGP will inherit this SRGB value if none is previously defined.